Morena 6 support resources

 TwainSource.endOfJob() is the right method to test the end of job.

-Unfortunately there is no guarantee that the method is supported by the Twain driver.
+Unfortunately, there is no guarantee that the method is supported by the Twain driver.
 You can create YourOwn class with ImageConsumer interface.
-You receive a image data to YourOwn class and store there to some data structure.
-E.g. an array.
+You receive image data in YourOwn class and store it to a data structure, e.g. an array.
 You can then parse that array.
-It is a good solution to detect a blank pages, if Twain driver will not support that capability.
+This is a good way to detect blank pages if the Twain driver does not support that capability.

 I have successfully deployed Morena in my Java web start application to Windows machines.
 Now I would like to make it possible for Mac OS X users to do scanning.
 Do I just add the morena_osx.jar file as a resource in my JNLP file, in addition to the existing morena_windows.jar?

 It's simple.
-Just add morena_osx.jar to the existing jnlp file at the same place, where is morena_windows.jar.
+Just add morena_osx.jar to the existing jnlp file at the same place, where morena_windows.jar is located.

 The trial downloads only include MS Windows and MAC OS X. How can we get the Linux libraries?

-To use Morena Framework in Linux, you can download arbitrary type of our distribution packages - MS Windows or MAC OS X. The reason, why we distribute Morena Framework in two distribution packages is due the Twain interface.
-Linux supports Sane interface and it is included in both packages.
+To use Morena Framework in Linux, you can download the arbitrary type of our distribution packages - MS Windows or MAC OS X. We distribute the Morena Framework in two distribution packages due to the Twain interface.
+Linux supports the Sane interface and it is included in both packages.

-1) Check if you are able to scan images with Sane interface using some native sane application, e.g. scanimage.
+1. Check whether you are able to scan images with the Sane interface using a native Sane application, e.g. scanimage.

-See http://penguin-breeder.org/sane/saned/ for more information how to configure it.
+2. If 1. is OK, repeat 1., but using a Sane network daemon.
+See http://penguin-breeder.org/sane/saned/ for more information on how to configure it.

-3) If 2) is OK, run our MorenaStudio and select Sane button.
+3. If 2. is OK, run our MorenaStudio and select the Sane button.

 Even when I use setVisible(false) to disable the prompt that the user can specify the scanning properties in, the dialog with the option to "cancel" the scan still appears during the scan.
 I really need to get rid of this.
 Is there a way to hide this dialog as well?